EikeDehling/machine-learnings/readme.md

 of numeric features and influence of categorical variables to help yourself understand the data.

-Data preparation means more filling in missing values and/or converting string values to numeric ones.
+Date preparation means more filling in missing values and/or converting string values to numeric ones.

 See here for examples: ...
 TODO: Make notebook(s) ...